R. N. Podar School

-Ramniranjan Podar Senior Secondary School, also known as R N Podar School, is a private secondary school in the Santacruz West neighbourhood of Mumbai, Maharashtra, India.
+Ramniranjan Podar Senior Secondary School, also known as R N Podar School, is a private school located in the Santacruz West neighbourhood of Mumbai, Maharashtra, India.
 It is a day school with morning and afternoon shifts.
-The school has 2,700 students and is affiliated to the CBSE).
+The school has 2,700 students and is affiliated to the CBSE.
 It is a front runner in the reforms process, a case study at IIM Ahmedabad and a pilot for policy initiatives of CBSE.
 It is consistently ranked among the best schools in the country.
+The Director-Principal of the school is Avnita Bir.

 History

 RN Podar was established in 1927 in Bombay City, Bombay Presidency, British India.
 The Podar Education Network (incorporated in 1927) educates 50,000 students through 40 schools across India.
-Some other institutes established by the society in Mumbai include Lilavatibai Podar High School (ICSE), Podar International School (IB), Podar World College, Podar International School (SSC) and Podar Jumbo Kids.
+Some other institutes established by the society in Mumbai include Lilavatibai Podar High School (ICSE), Podar International School (IB), Podar World College, Podar International School (SSC) and Podar Prep.

 Achievements and academics

 Academics

 In the class 12 AISSCE board examinations (2012–13), 62.9% of the school's students secured an overall percentage of over 90%, while 32.4% fared in the range of 80-90%.